DAT450/DIT247: Programming Assignment 5: Retrieval-augmented text generation

 Pedagogical purposes of this assignment

-• Get an understanding of how RAG can be used within NLP.
+- Get an understanding of how RAG can be used within NLP.

-• Learn how to use LangChain to build NLP applications.
+- Learn how to use LangChain to build NLP applications.

-• Get an understanding for the challenges and use cases of RAG.
+- Get an understanding for the challenges and use cases of RAG.

 Requirements

 Please submit your solution in Canvas.
-Submission deadline: December 13.
+Submission deadline: December 8.

-Submit a notebook containing your solution to the programming tasks described below.
 This is a pure programming assignment and you do not have to write a technical report: there will be a separate individual assignment where you will answer some conceptual questions about what you have been doing here.
-However, you are welcome to write down your thoughts in this notebook, while you will not be assessed on them here.

-Step 0: Get the datasets
+Step 1: Get the dataset

 You will be working with the PubMedQA dataset described in this paper.
 The dataset has been created based on medical research papers from PubMed, you can read more about it in the linked paper.